chiralos/onomata-src/README.md

 ## Language

-**NOTE: version 0.1 : everything here is subject to breaking change**
+**WARNING : this language is unstable and _will_ undergo breaking changes**

-Onomata is set of standard words for a concatenative programming language, along with a trivial syntax and semantics for programs (expressions).
+Here is a set of standard words for a concatenative programming language, along with a trivial syntax and semantics for programs (expressions).
+Provisionlly the language is called "Onomata".

-Onomata expressions are S-expressions.
+Expressions are S-expressions.
 That is, literals, identifiers, and balanced parentheses.

 The semantics of the language is defined as follows: